try-firefly/firefly-lambda-layer/README.md

 ## Instructions to build layer:

-In the root directory, run the following command:
+In the root directory, run the following command on Linux:

 ```
-zip -r firefly-layer-demo.zip ./*
+bash build.sh
 ```